* Approved as a vocational program under the Ontario Career Colleges Act, 2005

 ● Job Preparation and Career Development

-An Ontario Secondary School Diploma or equivalent, OR
+Student has an Ontario Secondary School Diploma or equivalent, OR

 Common Jobs